 Federal rules also govern a trucker’s total work week hours.
 In general, a trucker can be on duty for a maximum of 70 hours in a consecutive 8-day period.
 Recently, there has been some controversy about what will restart this period.
 Both truckers and companies may feel the pressure when working under conditions where they need to get freight delivered.
 The trucker will not be permitted to drive until after being off-duty for at least 34 hours beyond what has been included within the maximum work-week.

 There are also other federal laws, such as the Commercial Motor Vehicle Safety Act, that govern licensing and driver standards for the trucking industry.
 All these rules have been put in place to strike a balance between the commercial trucking industry and road safety.
-Unfortunately, sometimes accidents still happen, and our firm is here to investigate what happened — and whether laws were broken — to help accident victims recover for their injuries.
+Unfortunately, sometimes accidents still happen, and our truck accident lawyers are here to investigate what happened — and whether laws were broken — to help accident victims recover for their injuries.

-Let Our Cleveland Truck Accident Attorneys Fight for You
+Let Our Cleveland Truck Accident Lawyers Fight for You

 Attorney Tom Robenalt has over 20 years of experience handling cases that relate to the federal regulations that govern trucks and semi's that roam Ohio's roadways.
 Serious accidents require immediate action, and The Robenalt Law Firm often retains accident reconstruction expert to evaluate the scene and retain evidence that sometimes is not retained by the local law enforcement authorities.